decentraland-scenes/portal-puzzle/README.md

 # Portal Puzzle

 ## Objective
 The player needs to get to the access key which is tucked away inside a cove and to get there you need to make use of a moving platform.
-However the only way to get to reach the platform, is to teleport to an area just above the moving platform in order to land on top of it.
+However the only way to reach the platform, is to teleport to an area just above the moving platform in order to land on top of it.
 This is a simplified version of one of the levels in the original Portal game.

 ## Visual
 * This only needs to be a small 1x1 or 2x2 scene.